 Blockchain technology is not necessarily monetary by its creation, rather to paraphrase Vitalik Buterin, the essence of blockchain is “informational and processual.”
 Blockchain technology could be used in a myriad of ways, Bitcoin is simply an effective application of the technology.
 A blockchain is a linked list of transactions which contains data and a hash pointer to the previous block in the blockchain.
 A given blockchain functions based on the verification of a hash and digital signatures.
 Hashing is the process that the blockchain uses to confirm its state.
-A digital signature is required for each transaction.
-A signature ensures that the transaction is made only by the owner of the address and that it is received by the correct recipient.
+Each transaction requires one or more digital signatures.
+Signatures ensure that the transaction is only made by the owner of the address.
+And that it is received by the correct recipient.

 Hashing in Action

-Cryptocurrencies like Bitcoin and Ethereum, primarily rely on two computational processes: hashing and blockchain technology.
+Cryptocurrencies like Bitcoin and Ethereum, primarily rely on two computational processes: hashing and the blockchain platform, more commonly understood as the public ledger.
 It is the revolutionary application of these technologies that is making decentralized currency and peer-to-peer transactions secure and increasingly appealing.

 In a blockchain, the hash of a previous block in a sequence is a tamper-proof sequence because as a function of the design, a hash is very sensitive.
 So, to change any variable of any one of the hashes in a given block would cause a domino effect, altering all of the previous transactions in the block.
-Blockchain hashes are deterministic.
-This is because the input data will produce the same result each time.
+Blockchain hashes are deterministic; which means that the input data will produce the same result each time.

 Blockchain technology is not unique to cryptocurrencies.
-Blockchain is used for many kinds of electronic transactions.
+Blockchain can be used for any number of electronic/digital transactions.
 However, Bitcoin’s algorithm has applied hashing and blockchain by relying on the participation of autonomous networks, all of which are taking part in the production and confirmation of hash transactions.
-Hash transactions are approved with a proof-of-work and then checked against the mutual consensus of the participating networks.
-Once a transaction is approved it is added to the public ledger along with the other approved transactions.
+Transaction hashes are approved using the proof-of-work.
+Next, the hashed transactions are checked against the consensus rules of the participating networks.
+Approved transactions are added to the public ledger with the other extent/approved transactions -or blocks.

 As mentioned earlier, decentralized and peer-to-peer transactions are a central benefit of blockchain technology.
 To be sure, blockchain does not need to be decentralized.
 Third parties like banks and credit card companies also use the technology for their own digital needs.

-Simply put, Blockchain is a public decentralized ledger.
-The benefit of such a system is that it has great potential to be monitored by multiple beneficent networks, rather than rely exclusively on a trusted third party and centralized currencies.
+Blockchain technology operates as a public decentralized ledger.
+The benefit of such a system is that it has the ability to be monitored by multiple beneficent networks, rather than rely exclusively on a trusted third party and centralized currencies.
 At its best, blockchain technology applied to cryptocurrency makes a reduction of corruption within both decentralized and centralized currencies possible.
 This is because it relies on a fellowship of participation, rather than resting solely on traditional financial institutions.
 Bitcoin is simply an example of a cryptocurrency that trades on the technology of hashing and blockchain, with the central goal of establishing a modern decentralized cryptocurrency.

 Similarly, with Bitcoin and cryptocurrencies, without the ability for networks to express consensus in the public ledger, a cryptocurrency has no value.
 Bitcoin, like gold, is a limited resource.
-It is designed to yield 21 million Bitcoins by 2040.
+The system will yield 21 million Bitcoins by 2040.
 When Bitcoin mining ceases once all of the new coins have been mined.
-At that point, the currency will only be used and traded for its exchange value.
-At present, Bitcoin continues to be mined.
-So, in time, it will become more and more scarce and thus more valuable.
+After 2040 the currency will only be used and traded for its exchange value.
+Presently Bitcoin is mined regularly.
+So, as time goes on, it becomes more and more scarce and thus more valuable.